StemCellTransplantGuy/StemCellTransplantGuy/README.md

 - 💞️ I’m looking to collaborate on any open source project(s) that needs additional manpower.
 - 📫 How to reach me: scott.carpenter.jh@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I receently received a bone marrow stem cell transplant.
+- ⚡ Fun fact: I recently received a bone marrow stem cell transplant.

 <!---
 StemCellTransplantGuy/StemCellTransplantGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.